wordbit/wordbit/content/posts/insert-title-here.md

 And some of us do write ~~blog posts~~ longform pieces that nobody reads, and that's okay.

+How did social media get so complicated?
+When you have to deal with a spectrum of "trigger warnings" on one extreme to "toxic positivity" on the other, it just isn't fun.
+But when you're not on social media these days, people either think you're weird or you're dead.

+I'm just as guilty as everybody else - there are people I went to High School with that are nowhere to be found online.
+Sometimes I wonder what happened to them.
+Where is Ross - a friend I used to play _Space Quest_ with?
+He used to feed his dogs Biltong and once my hair caught on fire when we were setting off fireworks at his house on Guy Fawkes Day.
+Now he's a ghost.

+What happened to Julie?
+She lived on my street and I used to walk home from school with her sometimes.
+I once made her blush because I liked her new hairstyle.
+Now she's gone without a digital trace.

+I like to think she's out there living a fabulous, authentic life - she's probably a true artist, shunning the limelight, living off the grid, creating something beautiful.

 Are you a creator or an artist?

 How do you define yourself?